Just like the good sale items at a discount store, everything in a computer is in limited supply.

 Most computer programs don't know anything about sharing.
 They only know what they want.
 They're a lot like a two-year-old.

 You can't run a computer if every program grabs whatever it wants and won't share.
-Think what would happen if your game stored the secret number in a memory location and then another program started using that memory location for a loop counter.
+Think of storing your game storing a secret number in memory, and then having another program start using that memory location for a loop counter.
 Your secret number could change a thousand times a second!